jayantasamaddar/quick-reference/aws/s3/README.md

 A lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
 With lifecycle configuration rules, you can tell Amazon S3 to transition objects to less expensive storage classes, archive them, or delete them.

 - Move objects between storage classes automatically based on Lifecycle Rules
+- The minimum storage duration is `30 days` before you can transition objects from S3 Standard to S3 One Zone-IA or S3 Standard-IA.
 - Lifecycle Rules:

   - **Transition Actions**: Configure objects to transition to another storage class